-5. Synthesise data and draw conclusions
+- Synthesise data and draw conclusions

-The purpose of the realist review should drive the process of synthesis.
-15 Relevant annotated evidence will be used to test each aspect of the programme theory (or theories).
-The process of synthesis will include the following considerations30: (1) Reconciling and consolidating contradictory evidence-evidence which does not support a theory can enable useful insights about its implementation; 14 (2) Consideration of the relative methodological strengths/weaknesses of evidence; (3) Findings of one study that may allow insights into another; (4) Maintenance of the context of evidence sources when drawing conclusions and presenting findings.
-See box 2 for an understanding of how internal and external validity will be addressed.
+The purpose of the realist review should drive the process of synthesis.[15]
+Relevant annotated evidence is used to test each aspect of the programme theory (or theories).
+The process of synthesis includes the following considerations:[30] (1) Reconciling and consolidating contradictory evidence - evidence which does not support a theory can enable useful insights about its implementation;[14] (2) Consideration of the relative methodological strengths/weaknesses of evidence; (3) Findings of one study that may allow insights into another; (4) Maintenance of the context of evidence sources when drawing conclusions and presenting findings.
+See Box 2 for an understanding of how internal and external validity will be addressed.